1099-INT: Reporting Interest Income

 If you've earned interest from a bank account, certificate of deposit (CD), or other financial investment, you've likely received IRS .
 This essential tax document plays a crucial role in accurately reporting your interest income to the Internal Revenue Service.
-Whether you're a seasoned investor or someone who simply has a savings account, understanding Form 1099-INT is vital for proper tax compliance and avoiding potential penalties.

 What Is IRS Form 1099-INT?